- A strong vendor market has seen an increased prevalence of warranty and indemnity insurance and locked box transactions

 The changing scope of due diligence

-Pritchard and Murray have seen a variety of trends emerge in a market where vendors are increasingly looking to sell assets without lasting deal exposure to tax issues.
+Jessica Pritchard CA, Transaction Tax Partner at EY, and Graham Murray, Partner at Bell Gully have seen a variety of trends emerge in a market where vendors are increasingly looking to sell assets without lasting deal exposure to tax issues.
 A key change is the growing prevalence of W&I insurance, which has brought with it an increased focus on cover exclusions and residual liability for the vendor.

 “W&I insurance will usually limit the purchaser’s recourse for tax claims under a sale and purchase agreement to the W&I policy, while releasing the vendor from liability for those claims.
 We’re seeing insurers excluding cover for high risk and known tax issues, and a lot of variation in the extent to which the vendor remains on the hook for these excluded risks.
 It’s a challenge that requires a strong understanding of the changing level of cover offered by the insurer and who takes the risk for excluded tax issues,” Murray says.